laminas/laminas-session/doc/book/zend.session.storage.md

 ## Session Array Storage

-`Zend\Session\Storage\SessionArrayStorage` provides a facility to store all information directly in the $\_SESSION superglobal.
+`Laminas\Session\Storage\SessionArrayStorage` provides a facility to store all information directly in the $\_SESSION superglobal.
 This storage class provides the most compatibility with 3rd party libraries and allows for directly storing information into $\_SESSION.